 My son, 6 years old, is a very fussy eater.
 There are very few things that he willingly eats.
 Paneer is one of his favourites, hence I always look to incorporate Paneer in his tiffin in some way or the other along with few other finely chopped veggies.
-Paneer Bhurji and cheese stuffed crispy parantha, cut into bite size with pizza cutter and ready to be stacked and packed in kids lunch box..filling, appetizing and kids love it..
+Paneer Bhurji and cheese stuffed crispy parantha, cut into bite size with pizza cutter and ready to be stacked and packed in kids lunch box.
+It is filling, appetizing and kids love it..

 - Grated cheese (as required)

-- - Now add dry masala (corriander powder and turmeric) and tomatoes and cook on slow fire till the mixture is cooked thoroughly and the oil separates
+- Now add dry masala (coriander powder and turmeric) and tomatoes and cook on slow fire till the mixture is cooked thoroughly and the oil separates

-- - Ensure there is not much moisture in this mixture, else the stuffing will become very soggy.
-Once the masala is ready, to this add Peas and cover and cook it till peas are par-done.
+- Ensure there is not much moisture in this mixture, else the stuffing will become very soggy.
+Once the masala is ready, add Peas and cover and cook it till peas are partially done.

-- - Now add the capsicum and grated Paneer, season with salt and leave it to cook without covering.
+- Now add the capsicum and grated Paneer, season with salt and leave it to cook without covering.
 This will ensure that the moisture doesn’t get collected in the mixture.
-You Paneer Bhurji is ready.
+Your Paneer Bhurji is ready.

 - - Once the Bhurji is ready, roll out two very thin rotis (make sure you take very small balls of the dough, as they will spread out after you roll it again after the stuffing).

 - Layer the first roti with a little grated cheese, then with the bhurji and again with cheese (as shown in picture above) and finally cover it with the second roti.